MicrosoftDocs/customer-insights/ci-docs/data/customer-insights-dataverse.md

 - Customer Insights and Dataverse environments must be hosted in the same region.
 - A global administrator role set up in the Dataverse environment.
 Verify if this [Dataverse environment is associated](/power-platform/admin/control-user-access#associate-a-security-group-with-a-dataverse-environment) to certain security groups and make sure you're added to those security groups.
 - A Common Data Service/Dataverse [license is assigned](/power-platform/admin/create-users#to-assign-a-license) to you to get Read-Write access mode.
 Unlicensed administrators get Administrative access mode only.
-- No other Customer Insights environment already associated with the Dataverse environment you want to connect.
+- No other Customer Insights - Data environment already associated with the Dataverse environment you want to connect.
 Learn how to [remove an existing connection to a Dataverse environment](#remove-an-existing-connection-to-a-dataverse-environment).
 - A Microsoft Dataverse environment connected to a single storage account if you configure the environment to [use your Azure Data Lake Storage](own-data-lake-storage.md).

 ## Dataverse storage capacity entitlement

-A Customer Insights subscription entitles you to extra capacity for your organization's existing [Dataverse storage capacity](/power-platform/admin/capacity-storage).
+A Customer Insights - Data subscription entitles you to extra capacity for your organization's existing [Dataverse storage capacity](/power-platform/admin/capacity-storage).
 The added capacity depends on the number of profiles that your subscription uses.

 **Example:**